jcorporation/myMPD/docs/references/sticker.md

 title: Sticker
 ---

-myMPD uses stickers to save statistics and votes of songs.
+myMPD uses the MPD stickers to save song states, playback statistics and votes of songs.

 | STICKER | DESCRIPTION |
 | ------- | ----------- |